 OrchKids is a year-round, during and after school, music program designed to create social change and nurture promising futures for youth in Baltimore City neighborhoods.
 Under Baltimore Symphony Orchestra’s Music Director/OrchKids Founding Director, Marin Alsop’s artistic leadership and direction, OrchKids is the cornerstone of the Baltimore Symphony Orchestra’s community engagement efforts across the city.
-Founded in 2008 with 30 students at one elementary school – with seed funding from Marin Alsop and Founding Donors Rheda Becker and Robert E. Meyerhoff.
+OrchKids was founded in 2008 with 30 students at one elementary school with seed funding from Marin Alsop and Founding Donors Rheda Becker and Robert E. Meyerhoff.

-OrchKids now works with six public schools in Baltimore City, serving over 1,200 children from Pre-K through 11th grade.
+OrchKids now works with eight schools in Baltimore City, serving over 1,900 children from Pre-K through 12th grade.

-Believing that music and mentorship open doors and that every child should have the opportunity to experience making music, the BSO’s OrchKids has the following mission and goals:
+Believing that music and mentorship open doors and that every child should have the opportunity to experience making music, OrchKids has the following mission and goals:

 – Continue to develop the Baltimore Symphony Orchestra as an accessible community resource.